MercersKitchen/Introductory-CS/README.md

 Assessment: multiple types
 - submitting program apps so Mr. Mercer can experience the user experience and read some code
-- submitting narrated videos of code highlighting coding structures Mr. Mercer is asking for while explaining what they do
+- submitting narrated videos (max 60 seconds) of code highlighting coding structures Mr. Mercer is asking for while explaining what they do (arithmetic, GUI & Design, loops, decisions, behaviors, interactions, other groups of code, etc.)

 ---